43615/adc-lang/MANUAL.md

 - `\[` and `\]`: Unpaired square brackets (5B, 5D), not processed as string delimiters.
 These need to be escaped multiple (2^N-1) times in nested strings, as one would do with quotes in other languages ("backslash explosion").
 Example: Executing `[[[foo\\\\\\\]bar]]]` parses it into `[[foo\\\]bar]]`, then `[foo\]bar]` and finally `foo]bar` (as it would be printed).
   - A nicer alternative is to use [type conversion](#type-conversion): Instead of `[foo\]bar]`, the desired string can be assembled like `[foo]93 <TODO> +[bar]+`, which will be preserved through nested parsing and only executed at the bottom level.
 - `\XX`: Byte literal with exactly two hexadecimal digits (uppercase).
 Must form a valid UTF-8 sequence, string is rejected otherwise.

-# Input and output

-The interpreter is connected to a standard set of I/O streams: Input, output, and error.
-The error stream works automatically, see [below](#errors).
-- `? -> Sz` reads one line of input into a string.
-- `Xa p` pops and prints the top-of-stack value.
-- `Xa P` prints without a newline.
-- `fp` prints the whole stack line-by-line, keeping the contents.
-The top value is printed last.
-- For the above printing commands, prefixing `` ` `` will print `[brackets]` around strings.
-- `"` toggles string mode for printing commands.
-Output is written to a string buffer instead of the output stream, the closing `"` pushes the string to the stack.
-- **CLI:** uses the IO streams of the process, input has an additional [line editor](https://crates.io/crates/rustyline) to enable shortcuts and history.
-The library may be attached to other streams using a generic interface.

 # Stack operations